pingyhq/pingy-cli/README.md

 Options:

-  -h, --help  output usage information
-  --yarn  Use Yarn instead of NPM for installing packages
+  --yarn          Use Yarn instead of NPM for installing packages --global-pingy  Don't install local version of Pingy CLI, use global version instead --ask           Ask for all init options (don't prompt to use existing init options) -h, --help      output usage information
 ```

 `pingy init` will initialise a new or existing website in the current directory.